bgh-github/arch-uefi-cloudimg/README.md

 A utility under the systemd project banner used to create custom operating system images.

 I stumbled upon this very late just prior to wrapping up work on arch-uefi-cloudimg.
-The tool appears to provide a high degree of flexibility if the goal is to build images for several OS variants.
+The tool appears to provide a high degree of flexibility if the goal is to build images for several OS flavours.
 Another plus it being built with an eye towards systemd-nspawn containers and secure boot.
 It also appears to share a similar ["legacy-free"](https://0pointer.net/blog/mkosi-a-tool-for-generating-os-images.html) philosophy to arch-uefi-cloudimg.

 While yet to properly explore mkosi, I'd like to think arch-uefi-cloudimg still has its place in striking a balance between aligning to the official ArchWiki [Installation guide](https://wiki.archlinux.org/title/installation_guide) and doing what's necessary to automate modern cloud-ready Arch Linux VM image creation.